ironhack-labs/lab-react-ironnutrition/README.md

 Let's add some more ingredients to the mix! :wink:

-Create a new _controlled component_ named `AddFoodForm` that lets you add new food items to your list.
-The component should contain a form with four (4) input elements:
+In the `src/components/AddFoodForm.jsx` file, create a new _controlled component_ named `AddFoodForm` that lets you add new food items to your list.

+The component should contain a `form` with four (4) `input` elements:

 - Input with the label ***Name*** with attributes: `name="name"` and `type="text"`
 - Input with the label ***Image*** with attributes: `name="image"` and `type="text"`